-- When a node wants to send a message than it uses a token to send a message.
-So to sending a message, token should be free on network.
+- When a node wants to send a message then it uses a token to send a message.
+So to sending a message, token should be free on the network.

-- If token is free than source node can capture the token, attach the data and the destination address to the token, and then leaves the token.
+- If token is free then the source node can capture the token, attach the data and the destination address to the token, and then leaves the token.

-- Than token travel in the network in one direction until token reaches at the destination node.
+- Then token travel in the network in one direction until the token reaches the destination node.

 Advantage of RING Topology

 - This topology is token-based, so adding more devices do not affect the performance of network

 - The main drawback of ring topology is that if one node fails, then the complete network will go down.

 you can read this article: Different types of networks- PAN, LAN, MAN, WAN